polyipseity/information/special/academia/HKUST/PHYS 1002/questions.md

 > 6. No width broadening but blue-shifted.
 >
 > - solution: {{1}}
 > - explanation: {{First, the star is not moving, so the spectral line should be unshifted.
-Now consider the surface a very fast rotating star.
-In particular, consider the sides of the rotating star.
+Now consider the surface of a very fast rotating star.
+In particular, consider the left and right sides of the rotating star.
 The surface of one side is approaching us very quickly, and that of the other side is moving away from us very quickly as well.
 This would mean part of the light from the star is blue-shifted and another part is red-shifted.
 The result is that the spectral line broadens.}}

 <!-- markdownlint MD028 -->

 > Q2. (derived) A binary star system consists of two stars orbiting each other.
-Assume a binary star system is not moving relative to Earth, and its orbital plane is parallel to that of Earth.
+Assume a binary star system, with circular orbits, is not moving relative to Earth, and its orbital plane is parallel to that of Earth.
 When the system is dimmer than what it normally is, what are the detected Doppler shifts of the two stars?
 >
 > 1. red shift for one star, blue shift for the other star
 > 2. red shift for one star only, almost no shift for the other star